UACS210Spring2018/PA-and-Section-Writeups/PA10-KineticSculpture/README.md

 ## Grading Criteria

-Half of the PA10 grade will correctness (30 points) and the class hierarchy diagram (20 points).
+Half of the PA10 grade will be correctness (30 points) and the class hierarchy diagram (20 points).
 For this assignment, correctness is the GUI input and output.
 You should also expect that we might run your program with additional input files besides the ones provided.
 The class hierarchy diagram should follow the format discussed in class and contain enough